CloudLabsAI-Azure/Modern-Identity-Governance-Secure-Access-with-Microsoft-Entra/Instructions/Getting-Started.md

 ### Prerequisites

 Before starting this lab, you should have:
-- Basic understanding of cloud and identity concepts.
+- Basic understanding of Azure Identity fundamentals concepts.
 - Familiarity with the Azure portal and Microsoft Entra admin center.
 - Basic knowledge of authentication, authorization, and MFA concepts.
 - Understanding of users, groups, and role-based access control (RBAC).